 A low gravelly ridge divides Lake Broadwater from the alluvial plains along the Condamine River to the north.
 The lake itself was probably formed when high energy floodwaters spilling from the Condamine River gouged out a weak section of soil to form a depression.
 Subsequent high energy flood events would have continued to scoop it out and once the lake was deep enough, trees and shrubs could not regrow on the bottom.
 Vegetation which has grown up around the lake over time has acted as a silt trap and created a low levee around the lake.
 Survey records show that the lake has changed little since 1877, however it is slowly getting shallower over time.

-From aquatic communities to those of dry inland areas, the plant communities within the conservation park are diverse.
+From aquatic communities to those of dry inland areas, the plant communities within the regional park are diverse.
 Over 450 species of plants have been recorded in the park.

 It is of interest that considerable plant growth occurs in the lake itself.
 Apart from when the lake is full, vegetation protrudes above the water surface even a long distance from the shore.